awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/shared-throughput-kcl-consumers.md

 + **childshards:** Used by the `LeaseCleanupManager` to review the child shard's processing status and decide whether the parent shard can be deleted from the lease table\.
 **Note**
 This data is present in the lease table for every shard starting with KCL 1\.14 and KCL 2\.3\.
++ **shardID:** The ID of the shard\.
+**Note**
+This data is only present in the lease table if you are [Processing Multiple Data Streams with the same KCL 2\.x for Java Consumer Application](#shared-throughput-kcl-multistream)\.
+This is only supported in KCL 2\.x for Java, starting with KCL 2\.3 for Java and beyond\.
++ **stream name** The identifier of the data stream in the following format: `account-id:StreamName:streamCreationTimestamp`\.
+**Note**
+This data is only present in the lease table if you are [Processing Multiple Data Streams with the same KCL 2\.x for Java Consumer Application](#shared-throughput-kcl-multistream)\.
+This is only supported in KCL 2\.x for Java, starting with KCL 2\.3 for Java and beyond\.

 ### Throughput<a name="shared-throughput-kcl-leasetable-throughput"></a>